Prabha14039/ISRO/README.md

-# Creating a DEM Using a Coarse DEM and NAC Images Enhanced with SfS
+# 📌 High-Resolution Lunar DEM Generation using CNN + Shape-from-Shading (SfS)

-This project prepares a Digital Elevation Model (DEM) using coarse LOLA data and NAC images.
-The coarse DEM is refined using Shape-from-Shading (SfS).
+This project generates high-resolution lunar Digital Elevation Models (DEMs) using a hybrid approach combining a CNN-based prediction model with Shape-from-Shading (SfS) refinement.
+The workflow is tailored for mono NAC/OHRC images and coarse SLDEM input.

 ---